d2l-ai/d2l-en/chapter_introduction/index.md

 However, doing well on the training data does not guarantee that we will do well on unseen data.
-So we will typically want to split the available data into two partitions: the *training dataset* (or *training set*, for fitting model parameters) and the *test dataset* (or *test set*, which is held out for evaluation), reporting how the model performs on both of them.
+So we will typically want to split the available data into two partitions: the *training dataset* (or *training set*), for fitting model parameters;
+and the *test dataset* (or *test set*), which is held out for evaluation.
+At the end of the day, we typically report how our models perform on both partitions.
-You could think of training performance as being like a student's scores on practice exams used to prepare for some real final exam.
+You could think of training performance as analogous to the scores that a student achieves on the practice exams used to prepare for some real final exam.
 Even if the results are encouraging, that does not guarantee success on the final exam.
-In other words,
-the test performance can deviate significantly from the training performance.
+Over the course of studying, the student might begin to memorize the practice questions, appearing to master the topic but faltering when faced with previously unseen questions on the actual final exam.
-When a model performs well on the training set but fails to generalize to unseen data, we say that it is *overfitting*.
+When a model performs well on the training set but fails to generalize to unseen data, we say that it is *overfitting* to the training data.
-In real-life terms, this is like flunking the real exam despite doing well on practice exams.

 ### Optimization Algorithms